chgdev/arch/FrontEndCapability/README.md

 # Enterprise Architecture Principles (Front End Capability).

-The perpose of this section is to answer our architecutal
+The purpose of this section is to answer our architectual

 ____